 “We have more knowledge regarding the long-term effects of trauma and the impacts of resilient mental health than ever before,” Bethany Castro, Executive Director of Perpetual Help Home and Chair of Be Well Victoria, says.
 “Because we know more, we need to do more.
 We need to ensure the stressors for our community are alleviated, or that resources are in place to ensure people have avenues to get help.”

 With the help of outreach by community health workers to historically excluded groups, the collaborative will identify gaps and disparities and propose implementation strategies to improve resilience, mental health and well-being in Victoria County.
-According to Castro, project that “starts with the people” ensures buy-in from community members “by design” — and in Be Well Victoria, the enthusiasm is already palpable.
+According to Castro, a project that “starts with the people” ensures buy-in from community members “by design” — and in Be Well Victoria, the enthusiasm is already palpable.

 “It has been so exciting to see the community amped up about enacting change,” Castro says.
 “Change they want, change hey need, and change they are going to take charge of!”